iqm-finland/KQCircuits/README.rst

 Copyright
 ---------

-This code is part of KQCirquits
+This code is part of KQCircuits
 Copyright (C) 2021 IQM Finland Oy

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public